timatfreecast/RokuDevsNeeded/README.md

 #### Designs will be provided for Login, Forgot Password and all areas of our Channel Guide and Player.

-Submit your portfolio, relevant GitHub Repos and Resume to this Repo.
+Submit your portfolio, relevant GitHub Repos and Resume to this Repo's Discussion.